autistic-symposium/master-algorithms-py/README.md

 Even after the years, this book can be useful if you are aiming to learning Python and/or practicing for software engineering interviews.

+--

+## Second Edition - 2020

+The second edition is updated for Python 3.
+This is a current work on progress.

 ---